PET vs rPET bottles and jars: what you need to know

 PET and rPET have nearly all of the same qualities, which you decide to use in your business can depend on your brand values, your customer base, their values, and your budget – or re-usability, eco-friendliness and price.

-rPET is the clear winner in terms of eco-friendliness – reducing greenhouse gas emissions by 71% when compared with Virgin PET and requiring 79% less energy to produce.
+rPET is the clear winner in terms of eco-friendliness – reducing greenhouse gas emissions by 79% when compared with Virgin PET.
 However, rPET is currently more expensive than PET because high quality granulate is in lower supply.

 Both are sustainable, re-usable materials as they are 100% recyclable – however, the quality of rPET can go down with the addition of colours and additives – it can still be downcycled.
 It is very important to work with competent designers to ensure design and labelling is effective for recycling.